EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches

-for $l = 2,\ldots,K$, which is a simple linear constraint on the coefficient vector.
-Besides monotonicity we also impose symmetry on the graphon which is also easily accommodated as linear constraints $\theta_{pq} = \theta_{qp}$ for $p \neq q$.
-Finally, we need that $0 \leq w_{\btheta}^{approx} (,) \leq 1$, which is again a simple linear constraint.
-All in all we can write the side constraints as $\bC \btheta \geq \bzero$ and $\bD \btheta = \bzero$ for matrices $\bC$ and $\bD$ chosen accordingly.
-With the above linear constraints and the maximization of $l(\btheta)$ we obtain an (iterated) quadratic programming problem which can be solved using standard software (see e.g.\ \citeauthor{cvxopt} \citeyear{cvxopt} or \citeauthor{quadprog} \citeyear{quadprog}).
+Imposing symmetry on the graphon can also easily be accommodated as linear constraints $\theta_{pq} = \theta_{qp}$ for $p \neq q$.
+Finally, we need $w_{\btheta}^{\text{\textit{spline}}} (,)$ being bounded to $[0,1]$, which is again a simple linear constraint.
+All in all, we can write the side constraints as $\bC \btheta \geq \bzero$ and $\bD \btheta = \bzero$ for matrices $\bC$ and $\bD$ chosen accordingly, where the constraint from (\ref{eq:canonical}) for the canonical representation can be added if required.
+With the above linear constraints and the maximization task of $l(\btheta)$ we obtain an (iterated) quadratic programming problem, which can be solved using standard software (see e.g.\ \citeauthor{cvxopt}, \citeyear{cvxopt} or \citeauthor{quadprog}, \citeyear{quadprog}).

-\subsection{Penalized Estimation}
+\subsubsection{Penalized Estimation}

-Following ideas from the penalized spline estimation (see \citeauthor{Eilers:96} \citeyear{Eilers:96} or \citeauthor{Ruppert:09} \citeyear{Ruppert:09}) we may additionally impose a penalty on the coefficients to achieve smoothness.
+Following ideas from the penalized spline estimation (see \citeauthor{Eilers:96}, \citeyear{Eilers:96} or \citeauthor{Ruppert:09}, \citeyear{Ruppert:09}) we may additionally impose a penalty on the coefficients to achieve smoothness.
 This is necessary since we intend to choose $K$ large and unpenalized estimation will lead to wiggled estimates.
-We refer to \cite{Eilers:96} for a motivation of penalized estimation.
+We refer to \cite{Eilers:96} for a motivation of penalized spline estimation.
 To do so, we penalize the difference between ``neighbouring'' elements of $\btheta$ to achieve smoothness.
 Let therefore